espressif/ESP8266_MP3_DECODER/README.md

 ESP module.
 Solder all the pins to the same pins on the SPI flash chip except for the bent /CS pin; use a wire to connect that to GPIO0.

+As Github user milkpirate correctly remarked, GPIO0 is also used to enter programming mode on the ESP8266 and will interfere with correct flashing if kept low.
+The correct way of flashing the module is to make GPIO0 low, reset the ESP8266 to enter programming mode, then make GPIO0 high again.
+Tools like esptool.py generally follow this method to automatically enter programming mode; if you manually enter programming mode you may have to adjust your methodology.

 For the I2S codec, pick whatever chip or board works for you; this code was written using a ES9023 chip, but other I2S boards and chips will probably work as well.
 The connections to make here are: